 - The Best Wasp Repellent Plants

-Here are the best wasp repellent plants to include in your landscaping that are gorgeous and also keep those nasty wasps away without toxic chemicals.
+Here are the best plants that repel wasps to include in your landscaping that are gorgeous and also keep those nasty wasps away without toxic chemicals.
 With kids and pets, it’s always better to use natural pest control.

 - Do Wasps Hate Peppermint Oil?